House of Wax is a 1953 American horror film starring Vincent Price, whose career then took a turn primarily towards horror films.

 Price plays Professor Henry Jarrod, a devoted wax sculptor with a museum in 1910s New York.
-A disagreement with his financial partner, Matthew Burke, leaves Jarrod amid the burned ruins of his own museum, alive but severely injured.
-With the aid of a deaf-mute sculptor named Igor, Jarrod builds a new House of Wax that showcases historical and contemporary crimes, including the murder of his former business partner.
+When his greedy financial partner, Matthew Burke (played by Roy Roberts), suggests that they burn the wax museum down in order to get the insurance money, Jarrod tries to stop him, only to be beaten unconscious and left for dead in the burning museum.
+Escaping with intense burns that leave his hands half-crippled and himself horribly disfigured, Jarrod enlists the aid of a deaf-mute sculptor named Igor (played by Charles Buchinsky, who would soon become better known as Charles Bronson) and builds a new House of Wax that showcases historical and contemporary crimes, including the murder of his former business partner.
 However, all is not what it seems in Jarrod's wax museum, and a friend of Burke's fiancee is about to make a horrifying discovery...

 - The Alcoholic: Leon, who is a gifted artist, and "a periodical drunk".

-- Battle Amongst the Flames: Jarrod and Burke figh each other as the museum burns around them.
+- Battle Amongst the Flames: Jarrod and Burke fight each other as the museum burns around them in the early minutes of the film.

 - Breaking the Fourth Wall: The paddle ball barker.

-- But Liquor Is Quicker: Cathy is onto him, though.
+- But Liquor Is Quicker: Cathy is onto the guy who tries this on her, though.

 - Chairman of the Brawl: A chair is thrown across the air during the fight between Jarrod and Burke.